 Avoid the busy times at City Hall, unless you don’t mind people in the background

-That said, I usually wait for times when people around you are out of the shot until I take the photo whenever possible.
+I usually wait for times when people around you are out of the shot until I take the photo whenever possible.

 Allow time, and have a plan, for travel and parking